wzhudev/reverse-linear-sync-engine/README.md

 > - `Database` (`eg`)
 >   - `setPartialIndexValueForModel`

-`BatchModelLoader`, as its name suggests, batch a group of network hydration requests to a single GraphQL request.
-We will not discuss how LSE dedupes requests here, but we will focus on how it handles the batch.
+`BatchModelLoader`, as the name suggests, batches multiple network hydration requests into a single GraphQL request.
+While we won’t dive into the details of how LSE deduplicates requests in this article (you can refer to the code, where I’ve added comments for clarity), the focus here will be on how LSE handles the batching process.

-In method `BatchModelLoader.handleBatch`, Linear divides requests into 3 categories:
+In the `BatchModelLoader.handleBatch` method, Linear divides requests into three categories:

-1. Requests that are associated with an `indexedKey`.
+1. Requests associated with a partial index key.
-2. Requests that are associated a `SyncGroup`.
+2. Requests associated with a `SyncGroup`.
-3. Requests that are either associated with an `indexedKey` nor `SyncGroup`.
+3. Requests that are neither associated with an `indexedKey` nor a `SyncGroup`.

-LSE uses different methods for different categories of requests, respectively `loadSyncBatch` `loadPartialModels` and `loadFullModels`.
+LSE handles each category using different methods: `loadSyncBatch`, `loadPartialModels`, and `loadFullModels`.

-In `loadSyncBatch`, it will call `GraphQLClient.resetModelsJsonStream` to send a request to `https://client-api.linear.app/sync/batch`.
-The request body will be like:
+In `loadSyncBatch`, it calls `GraphQLClient.resetModelsJsonStream` to send a request to `https://client-api.linear.app/sync/batch`.
+The request body will look like this:

 ```json
 {